combo-lab/combo_vite/USER_GUIDE.md

 ### Setting up `Combo.Vite`

-Add following code into the `html_helpers/0` function of your endpoint.
+Add following code into the `html_helpers/0` function of your endpoint:

 ```elixir
 defmodule Demo.Web do